neurocompnerds/MosaiC-All/TestRun/README.md

 ### 2.Config

-Specify the directories in which the MosaiC-All git and variant calling tools softwares were downloaded as well as where log_files should be stored in ./MosaiC-All/config/Mosaic-All.TestRun.config.
+Specify the directories in which the MosaiC-All git and variant calling tools were downloaded, as well as where log_files should be stored in ./MosaiC-All/config/Mosaic-All.TestRun.config.

 ### 3.Command

-Execute the following command, which will download required resources, perform variant calling and store the outputs in the $GIT/TestRun/OUTPUT
+Execute the following command, which will download required resources, perform variant calling and store the outputs in the $git/TestRun/OUTPUT where git=/path/to/MosaiC-All

-git=/path/to/MosaiC-All

 ```$git/TestRun/TestRun_manual.sh -d $git -s $git/TestRun/SampleID_Test -c $git/config/Mosaic-All.TestRun.config -o $git/TestRun/OUTPUT```

 ### 4.Outputs

-The expected outputs are stored in $gitTestRun/Output_Expected, which can be used to compare with the given outputs.
-Also, we provide the M3 variants upon post-processing step (FinalList_M3).
+The expected outputs can be found in $gitTestRun/Output_Expected, which can be used to compare with your results.
+We have also provided the list of M3 variants after the post-processing step (FinalList_M3).